-- " Missing or forged license plates. - " Covered or taped windows. - " Any vehicle that appears overloaded or has any substance leaking from it. - " Any vehicle containing drums, barrels, or other bulk containers. - " Parked illegally, parked at an unusual location, or appears to be abandoned.
+- Missing or foraged license plates. - Covered or taped windows. - Any vehicle that appears overloaded or has any substance leaking from it. - Any vehicle containing drums, barrels, or other bulk containers.

 If you see a vehicle that appears to be suspicious, immediately call 911 or the Virginia Tech Police Department at 540-231-6411.
 Give the dispatcher the following information: